maciejpirog/cpp-effects/README.md

 std::list<Res> Scheduler::queue;
 ```

-Now, we just start the scheduler with some initial thread:
+Now, we start the scheduler with an initial thread:

 ```cpp
 void worker(int k)